DrSkippy/Gnacs/README.md

 *Note:* this section is currently only applicable to Activity Streams data from Twitter.

 One of the goals of ``gnacs`` is to make easy the programmatic creation of delimited output of user-specified fields from the Activity Streams payloads.
 Below is a workflow for extending the existing framework to create custom output without modifying the core code.
-Briefly, you'll make a new branch, and edit a new module that takes data from ``stdin`` and sends it to ``stdout``.
-A more lengthy description follows (along with pointers to an example branch in _[ sidenotes ]_ ).

-To start working on your custom output, pull the most recent changes to ``master`` and make a new branch, appropriately named for your amazing new output format _[ see the ``demo-geo`` branch ]_.
+To start working on your custom output, pull the most recent changes to ``master`` - likely from [DrSkippy's remote](https://github.com/DrSkippy/Gnacs) - and make a new branch for yourself.

-    git checkout master         # if you're not already in it git pull upstream master    # assumes you've set it to DrSkippy git branch new-output       # make it descriptive
+    git checkout master         # if you're not already on it git pull upstream master    # assumes you've set it to DrSkippy git branch my-new-branch    # or something more descriptive

-From within the ``acscsv`` directory, copy the ``custom_output.py`` module to something that suggests your new use-case, and open it up to edit _[ see the dated ``...geo-output.py`` module in the ``demo-geo`` branch. ]_.
+This new branch will likely contain all of your custom output, in the form of new modules.
+On your new branch, go into the ``acscsv`` directory, and copy the ``custom_output.py`` module to something that relates to your new output use-case, and open it up to edit.

     cp custom_output.py 2014-06_new-output.py    # again, descriptive is good

-There is one place where you **need** to add code to your new module, and two places where you _may_ want to add some code.
-The place you need to add code is the ``get_output_list()`` method.
-This is where you define the fields and order of the delimited output.
-To customize the fields, simply append (consecutively) all of the fields that you want in the output.
-The fields are identified by classes defined in the [twitter_acs_fields.py](acscsv/twitter_acs_fields.py) module.
+This module imports all the necessary machinery for using the core ``gnacs`` code, but exposes the method that specifies the output.
+Your new custom output module has a few lines of example code which you can delete or edit.
+The ordering of fields in this list determines the order in the delimited output.
+The fields (and their values) are identified by the classes defined in the [twitter_acs_fields.py](acscsv/twitter_acs_fields.py) module.
 The class names are ``Field_`` followed by the set of keys used to obtain the final value.
 For many uses, this method may be the only thing you need to edit.

-One of other two places where you may like to add code is above the ``TestCSV`` class where you can define custom field classes.
-This is a useful place to e.g. further edit the ``self.value`` of a ``Field_*`` extractor.
-The other place is at the very bottom (``__name__ == __main__`` section), in the ``for`` loop that writes the data to ``stdout``.
-If you want to do further manipulation of your output data (which is likely a string created from ``output_list``), you can do that here. _[ See the top and bottom of the customized module in the ``mysql`` branch for examples of all of these changes ]_
+For more complicated processing, you can also add new classes at the top of the module.
+For example, these could inherit from the standard ones in ``twitter_acs_fields.py`` and then modify the values.
+See, for example, the [custom MySQL module in the JM branch](https://github.com/jrmontag/Gnacs/blob/JM/acscsv/2014-06_mysql.py).

-To test your new module, send the Twitter sample JSON data through your new module (make it executable if it's not already).
-For example, using the ``custom_output.py`` template in ``master``:
+Your new modules uses almost exactly the same file input methods as the core ``gnacs`` code.
+To test your new module, pass the Twitter sample JSON data through your new module (make it executable if it's not already).
+For example, using the ``custom_output.py`` template that comes in ``master``:

     $ cat ~/Gnacs/data/twitter_sample.json | ./custom_output.py
     TR|351835317671690241|uykugibisiyok|None
     US|351835317604593666|CoBerg_|[47.29088246, -101.0379045]
     JP|351835317747191808|yamasyoyamasyo|[35.70675048, 139.84273005]

-Keeping your custom output in a separate module means that you can (optionally) copy that file somewhere for safe keeping if you need to.
-Otherwise, you can simply delete your branch when you're through.
+The one exception to the file reading is that the custom module does not currently play nice with closed shell pipes (e.g. ``cat bigfile | ./my-new-output.py | head`` will crash with a closed pipe error).
+This will be resolved at a later date.

+Keep your branch and all of it's custom, one-off modules around as long as you need, or delete it whenever you like.
+By keeping an eye on the ``master`` branch, you can benefit from core code changes by simply cherrypicking the modules as needed.
+For example, if a new, extremely valuable functionality is added to the core ``acscsv.py`` module, you can simply...

+    git checkout master
+    git pull upstream remote        # DrSkippy again git checkout my-new-branch
+    git checkout master acscsv/acscsv.py
+    # then push everything back to GitHub

 ### Contribution